Floriane Kaneza: Career

 In 2015 Kaneza migrated to Rwanda, and in 2016 took on the role of artistic director of the Mashariki African Film Festival (MAAF), which she led until 2018.

 In 2018, Kaneza was appointed director of the Urusaro International Women Film Festival (Urusaro IWFF), a project of Cine Femmes Rwanda dedicated to championing women working in Africa film.
 She held the position for 4 years, and in 2021 was recognized by The East African newspaper as one of the six most influential women in Rwanda's creative sector.

 In 2021, Kaneza founded Amatuta Productions to support emerging filmmakers.
 Under the Amatuta banner, she wrote and directed Perdue (2023) which won the Act for Equality prize (le Prix Agir) at the 40th edition of the Vues D’Afrique film festival in 2024.
-The short film, about a 16-year old girl forced by her parents to marry the professor who impregnated her, went on to screen at other international film festivals, including the 2024 Silicon Valley African Film Festival.
+The short film, about a 16-year-old girl forced by her parents to marry the professor who impregnated her, went on to screen at other international film festivals, including the 2024 Silicon Valley African Film Festival.
 In 2024 she produced Before Sixteen, the directorial debut of Burundian filmmaker Loïc Niyonkuru.
-In 2025 the documentary short film screened at FESPACO, the Durban Film Festival, and Stlouis'Docs (Senegal), and was one of two African films shortlisted for the Sony Future Filmmaker Awards.
+In 2025 the documentary short film screened at FESPACO, the Durban Film Festival, Doclisboa, and Stlouis'Docs (Senegal), and was one of two African films shortlisted for the Sony Future Filmmaker Awards.

-In addition to leading Amatuta Productions, since 2023 Kaneza has served as director of distribution and partnerships at Zacu Entertainment, a Rwandan production and distribution company acquired by Canal+ in 2022.
+In addition to leading Amatuta Productions, Kaneza served as director of distribution and partnerships at Zacu Entertainment, a Rwandan production and distribution company acquired by Canal+ in 2022.